 Along the way, the program incorporates each of the five essential pillars of reading into the lesson structure of hundreds of lessons comprising the three learning areas of the program—Reading Eggs, Reading Eggspress, and Fast Phonics.

 Reading Eggs begins at an emergent reading level, helping pre-K through 2nd grade students develop foundational skills as they learn letters and sounds, spelling, sight words and begin reading basic sentences.
-Educators well-versed in Reading Eggs will know that one of the hallmarks of the Reading Eggs program is its unparalleled investment in delivering scaffolded, bite-sized, and sequenced phonics lessons with great detail and repetition designed to build automaticity.
-There’s truly no prior knowledge required when starting Reading Eggs.
+Educators well-versed in Reading Eggs will know that one of the hallmarks of the Reading Eggs program is its unparalleled investment in delivering scaffolded, bite-sized, and sequenced phonics lessons with great detail and repetition designed to build automaticity—no prior knowledge required.

 In addition, the Fast Phonics learning area provides solely systematic phonics-based instruction to support your youngest readers and those in need of additional phonics-based intervention.
 In this area, learners can expect planned learning experiences that give them all the tools needed to decode words and, ultimately, boost academic success.

 The best practices thoroughly ingrained in Reading Eggs and Exact Path are sure to set up your early readers for success.
 Interested in learning more about how best to incorporate research-backed literacy instruction into your classroom?
-Check out our Reading & Literacy workbook to design an effective literacy program aligned to all five pillars of reading.
+Check out our white paper, Exact Path: Designed with the Science of Reading.

 LEXILE® and LEXILE FRAMEWORK® are trademarks of MetaMetrics, Inc., and are registered in the United States and abroad.
 Copyright © 2021 MetaMetrics, Inc. All rights reserved.